My Blue Notebooks: Editions

-The first French edition, with a preface by Dominican priest Alex-Ceslas Rzewuski, was titled Mes cahiers bleus and published by Plon in 1977.
-The first English edition, titled My Blue Notebooks, was translated by Diana Athill and published in 1979 by Harper & Row; a second edition followed in 2002 by J.P.
+In 1977, the first French edition, titled Mes cahiers bleus, with a preface by Dominican priest Alex-Ceslas Rzewuski, was published by Plon.

+In 1979, the first English edition, titled My Blue Notebooks, was translated by Diana Athill and published by Harper & Row and Andre Deutsch.; a second edition followed in 2002 by J.P.
 Tarcher/Putnam.
 Quality Paperback Book Club bought the rights and the book sold very well.

-An excerpt from the diares covering the year 1920 was published in the 1998 anthology, The Virago Book of Wanderlust & Dreams, edited by Lisa St. Aubin de Terán.
+In 1998, an excerpt from the diares covering the year 1920 was published in the 1998 anthology, The Virago Book of Wanderlust & Dreams, edited by Lisa St. Aubin de Terán.

-Virginie Girod wrote the preface to the 2021 edition published in Paris by Nouveau monde.
+In 2021, Virginie Girod wrote the preface to the 2021 edition published in Paris by Nouveau monde.

 Reception

 Mary-Kay Wilmers reviewed it favorably in a review together with other "narcissistic" publications by or about Jean Rhys, Maimie Pinzer, and Gladys, the Duchess of Marlborough.